Skip to main content

 4. Poster presentation at a meeting such as Midyear Meeting and a platform presentation at a meeting such as New England Residency Conference

-5. Achieved at least 80% of ASHP residency objectives (Preceptor marked as "achieved" on at least two occasions or other documentation demonstrating achievement of the objective as evaluated by the RPC/RPD)
+5. Achieved for residency (ACHR) at least 80% of ASHP residency objectives (ACHR is defined as a preceptor or RPC/RPD marking an objective as “achieved” on at least two occasions or the resident has “achieved” the objective at least once with documentation demonstrating achievement of the objective as evaluated by the RPDC/RPD).

 6. Manuscript suitable for publication (Complete manuscript incorporating at least two rounds of preceptor feedback)